 California PUC Subpoena.

 We have received a subpoena (along with EPMI & Portland General Electric) from the California Public Utilities Commission seeking information regarding wholesale price spikes in the California market during the summer of 2000.
 The Subpoena is part of a widespread investigation by the California PUC regarding the operation of the wholesale and retail electric markets in California, and at least 120 other wholesale marketers and generators have received identical subpoenas.
-We have timely responded (along with the other Enron entities) with certain non-proprietary information, and we are exploring our options regarding certain other proprietary information (including retail pricing and contract information), which options include appropriate substantive and jurisdictional objections.
-We are working closely with EPMI, PGE and Enron Corp.
-Regulatory Affairs regarding responses and strategy.
+We have timely responded (along with the other Enron entities) with certain non-proprietary information, and EES has provided certain other retail transaction data in a subsequent response.
+EES has received no further requests for information from the California PUC.
+We will continue to monitor the situation through EPMI, PGE and Enron Corp.
+Regulatory Affairs.
 (Lawyers: V. Sharp, M. Smith: Client: EES; Outside Counsel: G. Fergus of Brobeck, Phleger & Harrison; M. Day of Gooden, MacBride, Squeri, Ritchie & Day)

 Deena Hayes v.
 Enron Energy Services.